BhumilModi/ShopKart-app/README.md

 ## Overview

-To complete this assessment, you will need to use this [Ecommerce-boilerplate](https://github.com/gurukishore111/Ecommerce-boilerplate) web app.
+To submit this assessment, I have used React Framework and uploaded the code on (https://github.com/BhumilModi/krypto-assesment)this github repository.

 The purpose of this assessment is to assess your **skills and approach to composing a simple web app** given an API feed.

-## What to do?
+## What I did?

-Your goal is to implement an eCommerce application.
-The CSS framework/library is totally up to you.

-Although it's a very basic exercise, we will be looking for simple, well-designed, well-commented, and tested code in the submission.
+We had to Create a E-Commerce website using React , in addition to that I user Tailwind CSS.

-Please include a `README` with setup instructions and any other documentation you created as part of your solution.
+I have include a `README` with setup instructions.
+There are no other Documentation.

 Also, add very short info for the following to your `README`: